 Did you know that the ultimate foodie paradise is just 2.5hr away from Sydney?
-The Hunter Valley is Australia’s oldest wine producing region, and is also renowned for being a gastronome’s haven.
-Leogate Estate is a must-see, boasting 50 hectares of vineyard that produces some of the finest chardonnay, semillon and shiraz in New South Wales.
-Oenophiles would also appreciate a trip down to Audrey Wilkinson for a wine tasting session or even spend the night at The Mulberry Cottage for a lovely B&B experience.
+The Hunter Valley is Australia’s oldest wine-producing region, and is also renowned for being a gastronome’s haven.
+Leogate Estate is a must-see, boasting 50 hectares of vineyard that produce some of the finest chardonnay, semillon and shiraz in New South Wales.
+Oenophiles would also appreciate a trip down to Audrey Wilkinson for a wine-tasting session or even spend the night at The Mulberry Cottage for a lovely B&B experience.

 If you’re keen to see and experience Australian wildlife and scenic coastal views like no other, the Grand Pacific Drive is perfect for you.
 This is a great route to follow for a day trip out of Sydney if you’re looking to maximise on time spent in the great land Down Under.
 Start your adventure at the Royal National Park – home to coastal cliffs, secluded beaches and bushland.
 You can get a slice of NSW’s sweeping coastline at the Wedding Cake Rock, which – as its name describes – looks just like a slice of wedding cake.
 (Make sure to stay behind the fence for your own safety).
 If you’re there a little later in the evening, we recommend making the trek to Eagle Rock to catch the sunset and soak in its magical views.

-Snaking along the majestic waters of the Pacific is the world famous Sea Cliff Bridge, another worthy stop to take for a photogenic road trip to remember.
+Snaking along the majestic waters of the Pacific is the world-famous Sea Cliff Bridge, another worthy stop to take for a photogenic road trip to remember.
 This bridge is an amazing vantage point to observe startling sea life below including massive manta rays and an array of water birds.
-Other fantastic stops to make along the Grand Pacific Drive include the Kiama Blowhole, one of the world’s largest blowholes that was also written about by British explorer George Bass in the year 1797.
+Other fantastic stops along the Grand Pacific Drive include the Kiama Blowhole, one of the world’s largest blowholes written about by British explorer George Bass in the year 1797.
 And don’t miss Jervis Bay, great for observing whale and dolphin migrations, snorkelling, scuba-diving and paddle boarding on crystal blue waters.